-SVS PSO VQI Regional Meeting - New England
+SVS PSO VQI Regional Meeting: Vascular Study Group of New England

 The Society for Vascular Surgery Patient Safety Organization (SVS PSO) improves the quality, safety, effectiveness, and cost of vascular healthcare by collecting and exchanging information through regional quality improvement groups.